-Complaints are inevitable in every industry, however we view complaints as an opportunity to enhance on our internal processes to create a better member experience.
-If you are not satisfied with the service that you have received, you may express your dissatisfaction by contacting us on 0860 005 037 or by email at info@pggmeds.co.za, so that we may address your concerns as quickly and as effectively as possible.
+Complaints are inevitable in every industry, however we view complaints as an opportunity to enhance our internal processes to create a better member experience.
+If you are unhappy with any aspect of your membership of the PG Group Medical Scheme, we encourage you to contact the Scheme or our administrator, Momentum Health Solutions.
+We will deal with your complaints as efficiently and effectively as possible and make sure you are aware of the proper process to follow.

+Call 0860 005 037 or email info@pggmeds.co.za, so that we may address your concerns.

-In the unfortunate event that you feel your concerns are not being addressed and that your problem has not been resolved, you may get in touch with the Scheme's Principal Officer directly to raise your concerns.
+In the unfortunate event that you feel your concerns are not being addressed or your complaint has not been resolved to your satisfaction, you may get in touch with the Scheme's Principal Officer directly to raise your concerns.

-Her contact details are:
+The contact details are: